 F. GUARDIAN COMPLETE PLAN COVERAGE (other plans have more limited coverage, as noted below)

-2. AIR CONDITIONING & HEATING SYSTEM COVERED: All plans cover one (1) electric central air conditioning system, gas or electric central heating system, heat pump, and all mechanical parts thereof, including condenser, evaporative coil, air handler and detached drain lines, metering device (evaporative coil piston and thermal expansion valve), leaks in accessible refrigerant lines, baseboard heaters, radiators, standard air filters, dial or digital thermostats, and quarterly maintenance and cleaning.
+2. AIR CONDITIONING & HEATING SYSTEM COVERED: All plans cover one (1) electric central air conditioning system, gas or electric central heating system, heat pump (up to a five (5) ton capacity per unity), and all mechanical parts thereof, including condenser, evaporative coil, air handler and detached drain lines, metering device (evaporative coil piston and thermal expansion valve), leaks in accessible refrigerant lines, baseboard heaters, radiators, standard air filters, dial or digital thermostats, and quarterly maintenance and cleaning.
 NOT COVERED: Window units, portable units, evaporative coolers, chiller systems and chiller components, boiler systems, solar heating, fireplaces and key valves, radiant cable heat, oil storage tanks, heat lamps, humidifiers, electronic filters, electronic air cleaners, computerized HVAC management systems or zone controllers, flues and vents, transitions, roof jacks or stands, problems caused by dirty and/or clogged coils, condenser casings, registers, grills, deionizers, ozone purifiers, pre-coolers, non-ducted wall units, drain pans, condensate pans, condensate line stoppages, water towers, supply lines and valves external to unit, pads or pad frames, automatic or manual dampers, air conditioning with improperly sized systems, and structural or city code modifications required in connection with any covered repair.
 LIMITS: Maximum for diagnosis, repair, or replacement of all HVAC systems is $2,500 per twelve-month contract term.
 Guardian will pay up to $15 per pound for recharging of refrigerant.
 The Customer will be responsible for costs in excess of $15 per pound.
-Note: This Contract covers air conditioning and heating systems with a capacity not exceeding five (5) tons per unit.
+Note: This Contract covers air conditioning and heating systems with a capacity not exceeding five (5) ton capacity per unit.
 Extra fee required to have additional units covered by this Contract.

 3. DUCTWORK COVERED: Guardian will cover all breaks in ductwork from the attachment to the heating and cooling unit transition to the attachment to registers and grills.
 NOT COVERED: Insulation, vapor barrier, dampers and damper controls, improperly sized ductwork, efficiency problems and legally mandated diagnostic testing of ductwork when replacement hearing or cooling equipment.
 LIMITS: Maximum for diagnosis, repair, or replacement of all ductwork that is behind, beneath or contained in any wall, ceiling, floor or concrete encasing surface will be restored to rough finish only, up to $500 per twelve-month contract term.

-4. PLUMBING SYSTEM & STOPPAGES COVERED: Leaks or breaks in water, gas, drain, sewer or vent lines that are located within the perimeter of the Service Location foundation, faucets, toilet bowls and tanks, wax seals, mechanisms, urinals, mop sink drains, sump pump, circulating hot water pump, drinking fountains (drinking fountains not covered under Guardian Essentials plans), hose bibs, pressure regulators, clearing of stoppages in sewer lines through accessible ground-level clean out, and fire suppression sprinkler systems (fire suppression sprinkler systems not covered under Guardian Plus or Guardian Essentials plans).
+4. PLUMBING SYSTEM & STOPPAGES COVERED (Not covered under the Guardian Essentials Plan): Leaks or breaks in water, gas, drain, sewer or vent lines that are located within the perimeter of the Service Location foundation, faucets, toilet bowls and tanks, wax seals, mechanisms, urinals, mop sink drains, sump pump, circulating hot water pump, drinking fountains (drinking fountains not covered under Guardian Essentials plans), hose bibs, pressure regulators, clearing of stoppages in sewer lines through accessible ground-level clean out, and fire suppression sprinkler systems (fire suppression sprinkler systems not covered under Guardian Plus or Guardian Essentials plans).
 NOT COVERED: Stoppages caused by collapsed, damaged or broken drains, vent or sewer lines outside of the office’s main foundation; lines broken, infiltrated or stopped by roots or foreign objects even within the office’s main foundation; toilet lids/seats, sinks, mop sinks, grouting/caulking, plumbing for solar systems, high or low water pressure, water softener equipment, water filters or conditioning equipment, storage or holding tanks, steam rooms or saunas, sounds caused by heating or flowing water, inadequate plumbing capacity, flow restrictions in water supply lines, icemaker water lines, stoppages that cannot be cleared with cable, access to sewer or drain lines from vent (rooftop line clearing), costs to locate, access, or install a ground-level clean out, hydro-jetting.
 LIMITS: Maximum for all diagnosis, repair, or replacement for leaks in water, drain, gas, or polybutylene piping that is underground or obstructed by concrete or any other solid surface, is $1,000 per twelve-month contract term.
 Guardian will only provide access to plumbing systems through unobstructed (no obstructions such as built-in furniture, permanent wall coverings, etc.) walls, ceilings, and floors.
 If the area around the access hole has not sustained damage from the water leak, Guardian will restore the access hole to a “rough” finish only.
 Note: Toilet bowls and tanks replaced with commercial builder’s standard.

 7. FIRE EXTINGUISHER RECHARGE & CERTIFICATION SERVICE COVERED: For a standard trade service fee, Guardian will provide an annual fire extinguisher recharge, safety inspection and certification of up to three (3) wall-mounted fire extinguishers.
 NOT COVERED: Fire extinguisher equipment, mounting brackets, parts and accessories.
 Additional fire extinguisher services are available for an additional fee including: recharge, inspection and certification of additional fire extinguishers, replacements of fire extinguishers, 6 year clear & recharge, and 10-year cylinder certifications as mandated by fire code.